edjusted/update-do-not-airlock-checklist/README.md

 In cell A2, type in the *exact* name(s) of the tab(s) you want to copy over, separated by a comma if there are multiple tabs.

 Then, go to the menu called **Upgrade from old Checklist** and select **Copy over user tabs**

+# Troubleshooting

+If any of the imports time out, just wait for the GS to finish processing anything, then try it again.
+Usually that will fix the problem.